mssamhan31/PyNNLF/README.md

 # Tool Limitation
 1. Basic user interface.
 User needs to modify the code manually to change the model
 2. Limited dataset and model.
 There are still many public net load datasets & models that can be added to the library.
+We welcome contribution to add these dataset & models into the library!

+# Core API Documentation
+- all functions are written with docstrings on the code file
+-

 # Folder Structure (WIP HERE)
 - data: contains all dataset being used on this project